We’re passionate about birds and nature. That’s why we opened a Wild Birds Unlimited Nature Shop in our community.

 Sun: 12:00 pm - 5:00 pm

 Our lease expired December 31 but the new store we are building at 5715 W Lovers Lane near the tollway and next door to Nicholson-Hardie Garden Center is not ready.
-We hope to be outfitting the store by the end of February so we can open sometime in late March.
+We hope to be open by Mother's Day.
 The building boom in Dallas and the weather can easily delay us even more, so check our website and watch your inbox for updates.

 In the meantime, please shop one of the other Metroplex Wild Birds Unlimited stores.
 Please check each store's website because hours of operation vary.

 6333 East Mockingbird Lane at Abrams

 Dallas TX 75214

 1660 W. Randol Mill Rd, west of N Fielder Rd

 Phone: (817) 275-1000

 The closest one to our store is at 6333 East Mockingbird Lane, Dallas TX 75214, which is the NW corner of Mockingbird and Abrams in East Dallas in the Tom Thumb Shopping Center.
 It's on the corner of the shopping center on the Mockingbird side and you can't miss it.

 Ron and his friendly staff are honoring the Daily Savings Club 15% discount on birdfood products if your name is on the list that we have provided them.
 DSC members will not accumulate birdbuck points but will get the birdfood discount.

 Thank your for your patronage for the past 22 years!
 We have thoroughly enjoyed getting to know you and your birds (and squirrels).
 We'll see you soon in our brand new store near the tollway.